 Time from Melbourne: It’s in Melbourne!

 This cute trail follows Merri Creek through Melbourne’s suburbs.
-As you wind along the trail you’ll pass bubbling waterfalls, native wetlands (much of it thanks to replanting efforts) and even cross a pretty neat cable suspension bridge.
+As you hike along the trail you’ll pass bubbling waterfalls, native wetlands (much of it thanks to replanting efforts) and even cross a pretty neat cable suspension bridge.
+Keep an eye out for White-faced herons as you pass through the wetlands!

-This pamphlet has everything you need to know about the walk, including public transport info, BBQ spots and the location of CERES, a community environmental hub (with a dope café, of course).
+This pamphlet has everything you need to know about the hike, including public transport info, BBQ spots and the location of CERES, a community environmental hub (with a dope café, of course).

 12. The Yarra Trail